mL to mg Conversion (Milliliters to Milligrams)

 How to Convert Milliliters to Milligrams

-To convert a milliliter measurement to a milligram measurement, multiply the volume by 1,000 times the density of the ingredient or material.
+To convert a measurement in milliliters to milligrams, multiply the volume by the density of the ingredient or material.
 Note that in order for this to work, the density must be in milligrams per milliliter (mg/mL).

-Thus, the volume in milligrams is equal to the milliliters multiplied by 1,000 times the density of the ingredient or material.
+Thus, the weight in milligrams is equal to the volume in milliliters multiplied by 1,000 times the density (in g/mL) of the ingredient, substance, or material.

 Milliliters and milligrams are both commonly used to measure cooking ingredients.